-- Eccentric clamp connection - "This side up" label indicates which side is up - 3 For DN 8 to 25(3/8 to 1"): Gradient: approx. 2% or 21 mm/m (0.24 in/ft); for DN 40 to 50(11⁄2 to 2"): Gradient approx. 2° or 35 mm/m (0.42 in/ft) - Transmitter - Line on the underside indicates the lowest point of the eccentric process connection.
+- 1 Eccentric clamp connection - 2 "This side up" label indicates which side is up - 3 Slope the device in accordance with the hygiene guidelines.
+Slope: approx. 2 % or 21 mm/m (0.24 in/feet) - 4 Line on the underside indicates the lowest point of the eccentric process connection.